- Campus Offices

 - Earn at least 125 total semester credit hours.

-- The final 30 semester hours must be completed at UND.
+- 30 semester hours must be completed at UND.

 - Students must fulfill UND's Essential Study Requirements